railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 * you want to change the quantities consumed (lost during production).

 For traceability you can set lot numbers on the raw materials used, or on the finished products.
-To do this click on one of the lines of the first or the third tab.
-Note the :guilabel:`Production lot` and :guilabel:`Tracking lot` numbers.
+Note the :guilabel:`Production Lot` and :guilabel:`Pack` numbers.

 Once the order is confirmed, you should force the reservation of materials using the :guilabel:`Force Reservation` button.
-This means that you don't have to wait for the scheduler to assign and reserve the raw materials from your stock for this production run.
+This means that you do not have to wait for the scheduler to assign and reserve the raw materials from your stock for this production run.
 This shortcuts the procurement process.

-If you don't want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority and your planned date.
+If you do not want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority and your planned date.